 The Corporate Governance and Nominating Committee uses a variety of methods to identify and evaluate nominees for directors.
 The Corporate Governance and Nominating Committee regularly assesses the appropriate size of the Board and whether any vacancies on the Board are expected.
 For the purposes of succession planning, the Corporate Governance and Nominating Committee considers various potential candidates for director.
 Candidates may come to the attention of the Corporate Governance and Nominating Committee through current Board members, executive officers, professional search firms, shareholders or other persons.
+Ms. Kemps-Polanco, our newest member of the Board and nominee for re-election this year, was recommended as a nominee by our non-management directors.
 All candidates complete a nominee questionnaire that solicits information regarding the nominee's background, board experience, industry experience, independence, financial expertise and other relevant information, and are interviewed by at least one member of the Corporate Governance and Nominating Committee.
 These candidates are discussed at regular or special meetings of the Corporate Governance and Nominating Committee and may be considered at any point during the year.
 As described below, the Corporate Governance and Nominating Committee considers any director candidates recommended by shareholders as well as properly submitted shareholder nominations for candidates for the Board.
-Shareholders may submit director recommendations to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
 If any materials are provided by a shareholder in connection with the nomination of a director candidate instead, such materials are forwarded to the Corporate Governance and Nominating Committee.
 Such nominations must be in accordance with our By-laws.
 The Corporate Governance and Nominating Committee also reviews materials provided by professional search firms or other parties.
 The Corporate Governance and Nominating Committee evaluates all candidates based on the minimum qualifications described below under "- Board Nomination Process" as well as the criteria set forth in our Corporate Governance Guidelines.
 In evaluating nominations, the Corporate Governance and Nominating Committee seeks to recommend to shareholders a group that can best oversee our success and represent shareholder interests through the exercise of sound judgment using its diversity of experience in various areas.
 Whether the nominee is recommended by a shareholder or the Board, there is no difference in the manner in which the Corporate Governance and Nominating Committee evaluates nominees.